Eastleigh Museum Closure

 If it has been staffed by One Community, what has Hampshire Cultural Trust’s role at the museum been?

 Hampshire Cultural Trust manages the collections relating to the town’s history at the museum and also hosted a programme of temporary exhibitions.

 Why is Hampshire Cultural Trust not taking over at the museum so that it can stay open?

 We are unfortunately not in a financial position to support staffing the museum and meeting costs associated with running the front-of-house.
-While One Community have run both a shop and cafe from the museum, the revenue is not enough to allow us to continue to keep the museum open.
+While One Community ran both a shop and café from the museum, the revenue was not enough to allow us to continue to keep the museum open.